Home Payment Comfort Level: More Important Than How Much You Can Afford?

 The lure of homeownership is pulling new buyers into the market daily.

-Low mortgage rates and still-affordable home prices are making it easier for first-time home buyers to break into the market.
+Low mortgage rates and still-affordable home prices are making it easier for to break into the market.

 Today, about one in three home purchases nationwide are completed by those who have never purchased a home before, according to the National Association of REALTORS® (NAR).